univ-of-utah-marriott-library-apple/management_tools/README.md

 ## System Requirements

-Management Tools has been tested to work with Mac OS X 10.8 through 10.10.
+Management Tools has been tested to work with Mac OS X 10.8 through 10.10, and uses Python version 2.7.

 ## Contact